-The Mediterranean diet is a way of eating that emphasizes fruits, vegetables, and whole grains, and it includes less dairy and meat than a typical Western diet.
+The Mediterranean diet is a way of eating that emphasizes fruits, vegetables, legumes, and whole grains, and it includes less ultra-processed foods and meat than a typical Western diet.

 In this article, we explain what the Mediterranean diet is and provide a 7-day meal plan for people to follow.

 Essentially, following a Mediterranean diet means eating in the way that the people in the Mediterranean region traditionally ate.